 According to the nature and scope of the trade, it can be divided into two categories: Internal or Domestic trade and International or Foreign Trade.

-The supply or buying and selling of goods and services from one country to another country are called an international or foreign trade.
+The supply or buying and selling of goods and services from one country to another country is called international or foreign trade.
 The goods and services required from other countries are imported and the surplus domestic goods and services are exported to other countries.
-Such a trade is conducted in convertible hard currencies: US dollar, Euro etc.
+Such a trade is conducted in convertible hard currencies: US dollar, Euro, etc.

 For International or foreign trade, we must be involved in money exchange.